unreal-xp/manan_aasi_26bce10996/readme.md

 - No Database (Time Constraints)
 - Pure HTML + CSS + Javascript

+# Architecture
+- Works via API requests and WebSockets through FastAPI in Python.
+- It is then integrated in the webpages using the corresponding scripts.
+- `websock.js` is responsible for the main live communications between the `room` dictionary entity and the website.
+- When a user makes a room, a new 8 character UUID is generated and assigned to a new `room` object.
+- This UUID can then be shared with participants that can join the room.
+They will have to wait until the admin starts the poll.
+They are automatically connected to the poll as soon as the poll starts.
+- During poll, the Admin can see the votes put in, but not names by any of the user (not implemented for names).
+- At the end, the admin can decide when the poll needs to end.
+It then sends a request to end the poll to the API, and that is then shared to all users connected to that `room`.
+- The results page show what is correct and what isn't.
+- The admin then needs to delete the room.
+This request then deletes the room object, and that is then shared to all users.
+They are then redirected to the home page.

 # Setup
 - Clone the repository
 - Download the required packages using